 It'll come as no surprise that the city excels at Scottish and folk music.
 The city's annual folk, roots and world music festival, Celtic Connections, takes place each winter, celebrating Celtic music and its connections to cultures across the globe.
 This year's festival, which is currently on, is running as a hybrid online and in-person event.
 Check out the line-up at celticconnections.co.uk.

 Glasgow becomes the centre of the piping world each August as the World Pipe Band Championships and Piping Live! take place.
 Around 220 bands from across the world take part in the championships, while Piping Live! is a week-long festival.
 Visit theworlds.co.uk and pipinglive.co.uk for more details.

-You can also come stumble upon free live music in traditional Scottish bars across the city.
+You can also stumble upon free live music in traditional Scottish bars across the city.
 Visit our bars in Glasgow with free live music page for details on bars such as The Ben Nevis Bar, The Islay Inn and many more who run weekly sessions.

 Dance the night away at a Scottish ceilidh

 Experience this traditional form of Scottish dancing and music which Scots enjoy at celebrations.
-Head to Sloans in the city centre who are running a number of evenings to celebrate Burns Night, including a ceilidh on Friday 28th January.
-Keep your eyes peeled for the return of their weekly Friday night ceilidhs.
+Head to Sloans in the city centre who run a weekly Friday night ceilidh in their grand ballroom.
+Visit sloansglasgow.com for more details.

 Visit a comedy club, such as The Stand in the west end, and witness the down-to-earth Scottish humour that has produced legends such as Billy Connolly.
 An amazing 5 of the 6 National Performing Companies in Scotland are based in Glasgow.
 Take in an opera, ballet, orchestra or theatre show from one of the national companies and witness some of the country's finest talent.
 Visit our what's on pages for ideas.

 Scottish products to take home

 Get kitted out for a kilt in the shop that fitted Sir Sean Connery and Billy Connolly at Slanj Kilts in the city centre.
 Pick up a bottle of Stobcross Whisky from The Clydeside Distillery, their single malt scotch whisky, which is crafted onsite.

 Visit our independent shopping in Glasgow page for more inspiration.